UBS Needs More Clarity On Wayfair's Profitability For A Bullish Stance

 Wayfair performs well on data and delivery, both of which are “critical future frontiers in retail,” Lasser said in the initiation note.

-He added that the company address a total available market of around $400 billion in the U.S., and its competitive advantages related to data and delivery should allow it to grab a bigger share.
+The company address a total available market of around $400 billion in the U.S., and its competitive advantages related to data and delivery should allow it to grab a bigger share, the analyst said.

-Wayfair’s penetration of U.S. households should increase from an estimate of around 9% currently to 15%by fiscal 2021 and to 18% by fiscal 2023, Lasser mentioned.
-He expects this to enable the company to gain further share of the online market and meet the consensus expectation of 20 to 30% U.S. revenue growth over the next few years.
+He expects this to enable the company to gain further share of the online market and meet the consensus expectation of 20-30% U.S. revenue growth over the next few years.

 Wayfair has significant runway for International growth as well, since its sales constitute below 1% in relevant markets, the analyst said.

-He added, however, that the company faces macro uncertainty due to tariffs and “volatile consumer confidence.”
-While saying that concerns around Wayfair’s enterprise level profitability could persist, the analyst recommended to look for a “better entry point for the stock.”
+The company faces macro uncertainty due to tariffs and “volatile consumer confidence,” Lasser said.

+While saying that concerns around Wayfair’s enterprise level profitability could persist, the analyst recommended that investors look for a “better entry point for the stock.”

 Price Action